CollaboraOnline/CollaboraOnline.github.io/content/post/build-co-windows.md

 solution zstd-1.5.7/build/VS2010/zstd.sln.
 Let Visual Studio retarget the projects.
 It is enough to build just the libzstd project of the solution.

+Note that you need to manually turn off "Whole Program Optimization" in the project settings.
+Having that option on means that the libzstd archive does not contain normal object files but LLVM bytecode for link-time code generation, and that won't be useable by the CODA project.

 The static libraries that you are interested end up as zstd-1.5.7/build/VS2010/bin/x64\_Debug/libzstd\_static.lib and